 “They need to find a personal coach that can assist them with any of their questions without them feeling like they’ll be rejected or a bother to those institutions,” Vazquez said of the Latinos in her Portland community.
 “We see those stories every day.”

 In 2007, Vazquez was the only Spanish-speaking teller at Point West, but today, almost half the staff at Point West is bilingual and bicultural.
 She recalls a client, Sara Rodriguez, who felt comfortable with Vazquez because of her Spanish-speaking ability.

-Vazquez points to Rodriguez’s story as a victory and says that other credit unions should follow suit.
+Vazquez points to Rodriguez’s story as a victory and says other credit unions should follow suit.
 “We actually renovated our website and it’s bilingual, in Spanish and English.
 Thirty percent of our staff members speak Spanish.
-Our call center is Spanish-speaking, and we’re one of the few, if not the only one in Oregon who does ITINs,” she says.
+Our call center is Spanish-speaking, and we’re one of the few, if not the only one in Oregon, who does ITINs,” she said.

 Vazquez, whose own family is from Mexico, agrees.

 “Many times, I’ve seen personally and professionally how the Latino community is always asking friends and family questions about finances.
 If they have an idea for a business, they always ask a family member or a friend; they never really ask professionals,” she said.
 “They’re scared of being rejected, or they feel they don’t have the right to explore other options.”

 She says that it can be a frightening prospect, particularly for those from another country, to dive into the complex process of obtaining funding.